petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/notification-template-variables-reference-guide.md

 # Notification Template Variables Reference Guide

-When creating a notification template, you can use wildcards as a substitute for key values.
+When creating a notification template, you can use placeholders as a substitute for key values.
 For the *Email Settings* and *Body* fields, the key values include the customer's name, the order ID, shipping and billing addresses, and a list of items in the order.

 ![Use these variables in the body of the email.](./notification-template-variables-reference-guide/images/02.png)

-To view the available wildcards, select a notification template type from the *Type* dropdown.
+To view the available placeholders, select a notification template type from the *Type* dropdown.

 ![Select a type that triggers the notification.](./notification-template-variables-reference-guide/images/01.png)

-Once a template type has been selected, expand the *Definition of Terms* menu to view the available wildcards and their descriptions.
+Once a template type has been selected, expand the *Definition of Terms* menu to view the available placeholders and their descriptions.

 ## Email Settings